jlengstorf/presentations/offline-first-online-performance/README.md

 ## Abstract

-There's a big push for offline-first development, with a new buzzword — "Progressive Web App", or PWA — making the rounds for the last year or two.
+There's a big push for Offline First development, with a new buzzword — "Progressive Web App", or PWA — making the rounds for the last year or two.
 But a lot of what's being said sounds like the coding equivalent of "eat your vegetables!"

 What's in it for ME?

 Quite a bit, it turns out.

 In this talk, Jason Lengstorf will share the surprising ways that online apps will see huge benefits when they're built to support offline users.
-Learn how to ace the Lighthouse test with just a few simple changes, and how you can easily create offline-first apps with just a few lines of code.
+Learn how to ace the Lighthouse test with just a few simple changes, and how you can easily create Offline First apps with just a few lines of code.

-Learn how going offline-first will improve the connected experience, including:
+Learn how going Offline First will improve the connected experience, including:

 - better performance
 - increased stability and reliability